PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: PaTAS For Neural Networks

-PaTAS is composed of four main modules: Trust Feedforward, Output-Trust Aggregation, GenIPTA, and Parameter-Trust Update.
-Among these, the Parameter-Trust Update requires a more detailed treatment, since its design parallels the role of backpropagation in neural network training and involves an elaborate reasoning operations.
+As illustrated in~\cref{fig:highptas}, PaTAS is composed of four main modules: Trust Feedforward, Output-Trust Aggregation, GenIPTA, and Parameter-Trust Update.
+Among these, the Parameter-Trust Update requires a more detailed treatment, since its design parallels the role of backpropagation in neural network training and involves elaborate reasoning operations.
 We therefore dedicate a separate subsection to it.